kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/esp32-ota-updates/index.md

 * TOC
 {:toc}

-In this tutorial, we will look at how do over-the-air (OTA) update for ESP32.
+In this tutorial, we will look at how to do over-the-air (OTA) update for ESP32.

 ## Prerequisites